500,000 British Jobs:

 If a previously workless person moves into a CFF-linked job at around £30K, the public-finance effect can be materially positive — but the exact figure depends on household circumstances, prior benefits, and local spillovers:

-Scaled across over 100,000 previously workless or under-employed workers, the aggregate effect could be significant:
+Scaled across ~500,000 previously workless or under-employed workers, the aggregate effect could be significant:

 🏘️ The Towns That Got Left Behind — Get Built Back Up